wirethingproject/punchguard-poc/README.md

 - Signaling using TOR
 - Signaling using a server
 - Guard using OpenVPN
+- OS/Arch:
+  - Darwin: arm64
-- OS/Arch: Darwin [arm64], Windows
+  - Windows